-The closest urbanized city to Kaya Leisure is Negombo, located 15km northwardly, alongside the west coast of Sri Lanka bordering the Indian Ocean.
+The closest urbanized city to Kaya luxury resort is Negombo, located 15km northwardly, alongside the west coast of Sri Lanka bordering the Indian Ocean.
 Famous for its sea food, fishery industry and joyous living, Negombo has a distinct advantage of attracting tourists, due to Bandaranaike International Airport being located just 10km southwardly.
 Surrounded by a set of mesmerizing landscapes saturated with nature, history, religions, culture, architecture and the likes, collectively create an inviting tourism product for the discerning travellers to explore in excitement.

 Things To Do